python-useful-helpers/exec-helpers/README.rst

 This package includes:

-* `SSHClient` - historically the first one helper, which used for SSH connections and requires memorization due to impossibility of connection close prediction.
+* `SSHClient` - historically the first one helper, which used for SSH connections.
   Several API calls for sFTP also presents.

 * `SSHAuth` - class for credentials storage. `SSHClient` does not store credentials as-is, but uses `SSHAuth` for it.